Ebrima Y. Jallow

 The problem-solving process - Analyse

-Usually, due to biases like confirmation and availability bias, we either pick the first problem that comes to mind and thread toward finding a solution to it.
-This is a very shallow approach to problem solving and no better than guesswork.
+Usually, due to biases like confirmation and availability bias, we are quick to pick the first solution to a problem that comes to mind.
+This is a very shallow approach to problem-solving and no better than guesswork.

 To develop a more targeted and effective solution, you first have to go beyond the symptomatic problem signals to the root cause.